 A stellium is made up of three or more planets in the same zodiac sign.

-The more planets in the sign, the rarer the stellium.
+The more planets in the sign, the more rare the stellium.

 Stelliums indicate a concentration of focus and energy in a particular sign, involving the themes of that sign.

 During late February and March of 2013, we experienced a major stellium of bodies in Pisces.
 At its height, the stellium included six planets (the Sun, Moon, Mercury, Venus, Mars, Neptune) and Chiron, which is considered a comet nucleus.

 Because Mercury and Venus travel close to the Sun in the zodiac, it is not uncommon to have those three bodies (Sun, Mercury, Venus) in the same sign in an astrological chart.
 There are 30 degrees in each sign of the zodiac.
 Mercury is never more than 28 degrees behind or ahead of the Sun.
 Venus is never more than 46 degrees behind or ahead of the Sun.